Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The list of property announcement request should be sorted by the date they were created, with the most recent requests appearing first.
+* **AC1:** The list of land announcement request should be sorted by the date they were created, with the most recent requests appearing first.
 * **AC2:** An announcement is posted when a request is accepted.
 The list of requests should be refreshed, and that request should not be shown again.